OGKushper/aoi-mods/AoIQuests/docs/dialogue.md

 All dialogue files are placed in the 'config/aoi-quests/dialogue' folder.
 The file name does not matter, as long as the file prefix is `.conf`.

-A dialogue file consists of a dialogueId, the firstNodeId, a list of nodes and a list of links.
+A dialogue file consists of a dialogueId, the firstNodeId, a list of nodes, a list of links and a list of requirements.
 The dialogueId is used to refer to a specific dialogue by quests.
 This id must be unique.
 The firstNodeId is required so that the plugin knows where to start the dialogue.
-The nodes and links are explained further below.
+The nodes, links and requirements are explained further below.

 The general file structure of dialogue files goes as following.
 Keep in mind that these files are written in HOCON, not JSON.